re-xyr/cleff/README.md

 `cleff` is an extensible effects library for Haskell, with a focus on the balance of performance, expressiveness and ease of use.
 It provides a set of predefined effects that you can conveniently reuse in your program, as well as low-boilerplate mechanisms for defining and interpreting new domain-specific effects on your own.

-## Overview
+In essence, `cleff` offers:

+- **Performance**:

-Different from [many](`polysemy`) [previous](`fused-effects`) [libraries](`freer-simple`), `cleff` does not use techniques like Freer monads or monad transformers.
-Instead, the `Eff` monad is essentially a `ReaderT IO`, which provides predictable semantics and reliable performance.
-The only caveat is that `cleff` does not support nondeterminism and continuations in the `Eff` monad - but after all, [most effects libraries has broken nondeterminism support](https://github.com/polysemy-research/polysemy/issues/246), and we encourage users to wrap another monad transformer with support of nondeterminism (e.g. `ListT`) over the main `Eff` monad in such cases.
+  `cleff` does not use techniques like Freer monads or monad transformers.
+Instead, `cleff`'s `Eff` monad is essentially implemented as a `ReaderT IO`.
+This concrete formulation [allows more GHC optimizations to fire][alexis-talk], and has lower performance overhead.
+[In microbenchmarks](#benchmarks), `cleff` outperforms [`polysemy`] and even `mtl`.

+  The only caveat is that `cleff` does not support nondeterminism and continuations in the `Eff` monad - but after all, [most effects libraries has broken nondeterminism support](https://github.com/polysemy-research/polysemy/issues/246), and we encourage users to wrap another monad transformer with support of nondeterminism (*e.g.* `ListT`) over the main `Eff` monad in such cases.
-### Performance

-`cleff`'s `Eff` monad is essentially implemented as a `ReaderT IO`.
-This concrete formulation [allows more GHC optimizations to fire][alexis-talk], and brings lower performance overhead.
-This is first done by [`eff`], and then [`effectful`]; it proved to work, so we followed this path.

-[In microbenchmarks](#benchmarks), `cleff` outperforms [`polysemy`], and is slightly behind [`effectful`].
-However, note that `effectful` and `cleff` have very different design principles.
-While `effectful` prioritizes performance over anything else (by [providing static dispatch](https://github.com/arybczak/effectful/blob/master/effectful-core/src/Effectful/Reader/Static.hs)), `cleff` focuses on balancing expressivity and performance.
-If you would like minimal performance overhead, consider [`effectful`].

-### Low-boilerplate
+- **Low boilerplate**:

-`cleff` supports user-defined effects and provides simple yet flexible API for that.
-Users familiar with [`polysemy`], [`freer-simple`] or [`effectful`] will find it very easy to get along with `cleff`. `cleff`'s effect interpretation API include:
+  `cleff` supports user-defined effects and provides simple yet flexible API for implementing them.
+Implementations of effects are simply case-splitting functions, and users familiar with [`polysemy`] or [`freer-simple`] will find it very easy to get along with `cleff`.
+[Take a look at the examples](#example).

-- Arbitrary lifting and subsumption of effects
-- Interpreting and reinterpreting, without needing to distinguish first-order and higher-order interpreters like `polysemy`
-- *Translation* of effects, i.e. handling an effect in terms of a simple transformation into another effect, as seen in `polysemy`'s `rewrite` and `freer-simple`'s `translate`

-### Predictable semantics
+- **Interoperability**:

+  `cleff`'s simple underlying structure allows us to implement near-seamless interop with the current ecosystem, mainly classes like `MonadUnliftIO`, `MonadCatch` and `MonadBaseControl`.
+In other words, you can directly use libraries like `unliftio`, `exceptions` and `lifted-async` in `cleff` without writing any "adapter" code.

+- **Predictable semantics**:

-Traditional effect libraries have many surprising behaviors, such as [`mtl` reverts state when an error is thrown][alexis-talk-2], and [more so when interacting with `IO`][readert].
-By implementing `State` and `Writer` as `IORef` operations, and `Error` as `Exceptions`, `cleff` is able to interact well with `IO` and provide semantics that are predictable in the presence of concurrency and exceptions.
+  Traditional effect libraries have many surprising behaviors.
+For example, `mtl` reverts the state when an error is thrown, and has [a lot more subtleties when interacting with `IO`][readert]. `cleff` implements `State` and `Writer` as `IORef` operations, and `Error` as `Exceptions`, so it is able to interact well with `IO` and provide semantics that are predictable in the presence of concurrency and exceptions.
 Moreover, any potentially surprising behavior is carefully documented for each effect.

-### Higher-order effects
+- **Higher-order effects**:

-*Higher-order* effects are effects that take monadic computations.
-They are often useful in real world applications, as examples of higher-order effect operations include `local`, `catchError` and `mask`.
-Implementing higher-order effects is often tedious, or even not supported in some effect libraries. `polysemy` is the first library that aims to provide easy higher-order effects mechanism with its [`Tactics`](https://hackage.haskell.org/package/polysemy-1.7.1.0/docs/Polysemy.html#g:16) API.
+  *Higher-order* effects are effects that "wraps" monadic computations, like `local`, `catchError` and `mask`.
+Implementing higher-order effects is often tedious, or outright not supported in most effect libraries. `polysemy` is the first library that aims to provide easy higher-order effects mechanism with its `Tactics` API.
 Following its path, `cleff` provides a set of combinators that can be used to implement higher-order effects.
 These combinators are as expressive as `polysemy`'s, and are also easier to use correctly.

+- **Ergonomics without sacrificing flexibility**:

+  Unlike `mtl`, `cleff` doesn't have functional dependencies on effects, so you can have *e.g.* multiple `State` effects.
+As a side effect, GHC will sometimes ask you to provide which effect you're operating on via `TypeApplications`, or otherwise the effect usage will be ambiguous.
+This can be verbose at times, and we have a solution for that: [`cleff-plugin`](https://github.com/re-xyr/cleff/tree/master/cleff-plugin) is a GHC plugin that works like `mtl`'s functional dependencies, and can resolve most type ambiguities involving effects for you.

 ## Example

-This is the code that defines `Teletype` effect.
+This is the code that defines the classic `Teletype` effect.
 It only takes 20 lines to define the effect and two interpretations, one using stdio and another reading from and writing to a list:

 ```haskell
 import Cleff